getsentry/sentry-clj/README.md

 - `:category` - a `String`
 - `:data` - a map with `String` keys and `String` values

+### Message

+When an event has a `:message` key, the following data should be contained within a map, thus:

+- `:message` - A `String`
+- `:params` - An optional sequence of `String`'s containing substitution parameters, e.g., `["foo" "bar"]`

 ### User

-When an event has a `:user` key, the data should be contained within a map, thus:
+When an event has a `:user` key, the data following should be contained within a map, thus:

 - `:email` - A `String`
 - `:id` - A `String`